ltb-project/service-desk/docs/resetpassword.rst

 Notify user by mail
 -------------------

-You can configure notify_on_change to true to notify password change to owner by mail.
+You can notify the user by mail when the password is reset:

 .. code-block:: php